vagharsh/consul-tree/README.md

 Quick Start
 -----------
-To use the Consul-tree you need PHP server and a web server.
+To use the Consul-tree you need PHP and a web server.

 - Clone the repo into your web directory
 - Configure the config.php file, modify the consul url with it's port and IP address of the consul and kv store section